PrismarineJS/mineflayer/doc/api.md

 #### "soundEffectHeard" (soundName, position, volume, pitch)

-Fires when the client hears a sound effect.
+Fires when the client hears a named sound effect.

  * `soundName`: name of the sound effect
+ * `position`: a Vec3 instance where the sound originates
+ * `volume`: floating point volume, 1.0 is 100%
+ * `pitch`: integer pitch, 63 is 100%

+#### "hardcodedSoundEffectHeard" (soundId, soundCategory, position, volume, pitch)

+  Fires when the client hears a hardcoded sound effect.

+   * `soundId`: id of the sound effect
+   * `soundCategory`: category of the sound effect
    * `position`: a Vec3 instance where the sound originates
    * `volume`: floating point volume, 1.0 is 100%
    * `pitch`: integer pitch, 63 is 100%

 #### "noteHeard" (block, instrument, pitch)